-To remedy this you can install the WooCommerce PDF Invoices & Packing Slips plugin, which is free to use and this allows you to print off packing slips and invoices, they can also be attached to order confirmation emails.
+To remedy this you can install the WooCommerce PDF Invoices & Packing Slips plugin, which is free to use and allows you to print off packing slips and invoices, they can also be attached to order confirmation emails.

-Without the above mentioned plugin, you can update order statuses either individually or in bulk, if you do install the PDF plugin, then you can also print of invoices or packing slips in bulk or individually.
+Without the above-mentioned plugin, you can update order statuses either individually or in bulk, if you do install the PDF plugin, then you can also print of invoices or packing slips in bulk or individually.

 Why WooCommerce hasn’t bought the PDF plugin from the developer and integrated it with the core WooCommerce plugin is beyond me as it just adds the finishing touches it!

 WooCommerce is ok and definitely worth considering if you are already using a WordPress site for your business but for a brand-new site, there are better ecommerce options out there that offer much more functionality out of the box and are easier to run on a day-to-day basis.